-This bill aims to make financial education instruction a graduation requirement for public high school students in Washington State.
-It recognizes the importance of personal finance knowledge for economic well-being and outlines the steps taken by the legislature to support financial education in schools.
-The bill mandates that, beginning in or before the 2027-28 school year, all high school students must receive instruction aligned with state financial education learning standards.
-Additionally, it allows for waivers for students who have not met the requirement due to previous residence outside the state.
+This bill aims to make financial education instruction a graduation requirement for public school students in Washington State.
+It recognizes the importance of personal finance knowledge for economic well-being and builds on previous legislative efforts to support financial education in schools.
+The bill mandates that starting in or before the 2027-28 school year, all high school students must receive instruction aligned with state financial education learning standards.
+Additionally, it requires school districts to publicize this requirement to students and their families, and it allows for waivers for students who have recently moved to the state.

 Statutes affected: